thrnz/FTLEventTags/README.md

  * Mistakes may have been made.
 I take no responsibility for any runs lost as a result of incorrect information supplied by this mod!

 ## To-do
- * Needs plent of testing
+ * Needs plenty of testing
  * Maybe tag possible enemy ship classes too.

 ## Legend